-Similar scheduling snafus plagued congressmen Patrick Murphy, Russ Holden and Chris Carney when Obama came to Pennsylvania last Thursday to campaign.
+Similar scheduling snafus plagued congressmen Patrick Murphy, Tim Holden and Chris Carney when Obama came to Pennsylvania last Thursday to campaign.
 In a state that Obama carried in 2008, suddenly they didn’t snap at the opportunity to be seen with him.

 Why was Boccieri suddenly so consumed with an extension of the local runway?
 Well, maybe because Boccieri is in a GOP-leaning district, the top of the ticket in Ohio is a disaster for Democrats in 2010, and his well-funded GOP opponent Jim Rennacci is already up on the air with ads slamming Boccieri for voting for health care:

 The reason Kucinich is taking so much heat from the White House is because he’s one of the only Democrats left who can take this vote and survive in the fall.
 They’re at the point where every vote they pull either has to come from someone who is retiring, or is willing to retire for a fat appointment in exchange for their vote, or they flat-out torpedo the seat.

 The White House is telling people that if they don’t pass this bill, it will be a disaster for Democrats in the fall.
 That’s abject nonsense — their “fallback plan” for health care doesn’t have the toxic mandate that makes the IRS the collection agency for Blue Cross/Blue Shield, or any of the abortion issues that inflame both pro- and anti-choice groups.
 And most of the country wouldn’t know the difference over a bill that doesn’t kick in until 2014 anyway.